eProsima/DDS-Record-Replay/resources/dds/TypeLookupService/README.md

 Once Fast DDS is installed, source Fast DDS or make the libraries accessible to be used by CMake.

-Finally, go to this same folder and run:
+Finally, go to this folder and run:

 ```bash
 mkdir build